phs928/portfolio/README.md

-# Hyesoo's portfolio for data science
+# Hyesoo's portfolio for Data Science

 Practice coding for data science - with R, Python, SQL